-As a maritime company that mostly operates off the water, PSA is still a workplace that can be risky for workers.
-Longshoremen and other workers in PSA terminals face a number of risks and can get hurt or even killed on the job if something goes wrong.
-These workers, like those who ply the waters of the world on seagoing vessels, have rights when injured on the job.
+PSA International, formerly called the Port of Singapore Authority, is one of the biggest maritime companies in the world and operates terminals around the world.
+Longshoremen and other workers in PSA terminals face several risks and can get hurt or even killed on the job if something goes wrong.
+These workers, like those who work on seagoing vessels, have rights when injured on the job.

-Across all its terminals, PSA handled 64 million TEUs of cargo in 2015, used over 2,000 cargo cranes in its operations, employed about 30,000 people, and handled 180,000 containers.
+Across all its terminals, PSA handled 64 million twenty-foot equivalent units (TEUs) of cargo in 2015, used over 2,000 cargo cranes in its operations, employed about 30,000 people, and handled 180,000 containers.

 The history of PSA dates back to 1863.
-The leading Chinese merchant working in Singapore at the time, Tan Kim Ching, used approximately $120,000 to start Tanjong Pagar Dock Company and to purchase two steamships.
+The leading Chinese merchant in Singapore at the time, Tan Kim Ching, used approximately $120,000 to start Tanjong Pagar Dock Company and purchase two steamships.

 PSA became an official corporation in 1997 and restructured in 2003 as the leading company under the PSA group of companies.

 The PSA Mission

-PSA states that it has a multi-pronged mission and value set that is devoted to being the best port operator in the world.
-The company aims to be a gateway hub for the world and to be the world’s port of call.
+PSA states that it has a multi-pronged mission and value set devoted to being the best port operator in the world.
+The company aims to be the world’s gateway hub and the world’s port of call.

 Safety Policies and Track Record

 PSA strives to use these points and three real strategies to keep workers safe.
 These strategies include having strong leadership within the company, monitoring and giving feedback constantly, and providing enough financial support in the budget to dedicate to safety measures.

 Port workers move cargo and large containers, operate machinery, handle electrical equipment and hazardous chemicals, and do it all while on the water and on or near large ships.

 In 2002 a PSA pilot in Singapore was injured as he disembarked from a ship he was piloting.
-Something went wrong with the gangway and he was thrown into the water.
+Something went wrong with the gangway, and he was thrown into the water.

 Longshoremen and Port Workers’ Rights

-These are just a couple of examples of how dangerous port and terminal work can be for a maritime company worker.
-Ports are busy places and no matter how seriously companies like PSA take safety, accidents are bound to happen.
+These are just a few examples of how dangerous port and terminal work can be for a maritime company worker.
+Ports are busy places, and no matter how seriously companies like PSA take safety, accidents are bound to happen.

-A maritime lawyer can be a useful ally when you need to sue your employer and demand the compensation you are owed.
+A maritime lawyer can be a helpful ally when you must sue your employer and demand the compensation you are owed.
 Never agree to any settlement until you have talked to this professional for guidance and advice.